NatADiff: Adversarial Boundary Guidance for Natural Adversarial Diffusion: Introduction

 Generating natural adversarial samples offers an opportunity to better understand the mechanisms underpinning test-time errors.
-Prior work has sought to achieve this by using classifier gradients to perturb the sampling process of generative adversarial networks (GANs) and denoising diffusion models \cite{Song2018, Dai2024}.
-However, GAN-based approaches lack theoretical justification for perturbing the sample path, and doing so often degrades image quality \cite{StyleGAN_Karras2019, Wulff2020, Abdal2019, Li2022}.
-Alternatively, directly injecting a classifier gradient into the diffusion sampling trajectory can result in generating constrained adversarial samples \cite{Vaeth2024, Shen2024} (see Figure~\ref{fig:CurrentAdversarial}~(c)).
-Moreover, these methods do not account for the link between the use of erroneous contextual cues and test-time errors.
+Prior work has sought to achieve this by using classifier gradients to perturb the sampling process of generative adversarial networks (GANs) and denoising diffusion models \citep{Song2018, ContentDiffusionAttack_Chen2023, Dai2024, DiffAttack_Chen2025}.
+However, GAN-based approaches lack theoretical justification for perturbing the sample path, and doing so often degrades image quality \citep{StyleGAN_Karras2019, Abdal2019}.
+Alternatively, directly injecting classifier gradients into the diffusion sampling trajectory can result in generating constrained adversarial samples \citep{Vaeth2024, Shen2024} (see Figure~\ref{fig:CurrentAdversarial}~(c)).
+Moreover, existing methods do not account for the link between learned erroneous contextual cues and test-time errors.